openshift/enhancements/enhancements/kubelet/user-namespaces-support.md

 ## Test Plan

 - e2e tests for a user namespaced pod, especially with different volume types to verify kernel idmapped mount support
+    - Also verify that the pod is actually in a user namespace
+- upgrade tests where some worker pools are paused and the apiserver has the feature enabled, to verify kubelets won't create `hostUsers: false` pods if not confined by a user namespace
 - long-term: e2e tests for running podman in a pod, so we have an established test path for users to know what works and what doesn't.

 ## Graduation Criteria